LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

      - The state represented by the member.
   - `<party>`  (e.g., Democrat)
      - The political party of the member.
-     - Possible values are "Democrat", "Independent", or "Republican".
+     - Possible values are "Democrat", "Independent", "Independent Democrat", "Libertarian", or "Republican".
   - `<district>`
      - The Congressional district represented by the member (exclusive to House).
 The value of zero indicates the state has only one member in the House.
   - `<name>`  (e.g.,  Leahy, Patrick J.)